FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/03MessageStructure.md

 Message structure validation
 --------------------------------------------------------------------------------------------------------------------------

-Aside from message schema validations (see section 4.8 below), these validations apply to message structure.
+Aside from message schema validations (see section 4), these validations apply to message structure.

 If a message structure violation is detected on a received message, the